 Experience of orlistat use in pregnancy is limited.
 Where exposure in the first trimester has occurred, a detailed fetal anomaly scan should be considered in addition to any other antenatal investigations relating to the maternal obesity, and the drug discontinued as soon as pregnancy is diagnosed.
 Women and health professionals should be aware that antenatal detection of fetal anomalies is compromised with increasing BMI, and that a normal scan is not informative with respect to neurodevelopmental outcomes.
 Other risk factors which independently increase the risk of adverse pregnancy outcome may be present in individual cases.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.

-Human data relating to oseltamivir use in pregnancy are, however, still limited.
-There is currently no signal of a teratogenic effect, or increased risk of other adverse fetal effects, but data for some outcomes are too limited to exclude an increased risk to the fetus.
-Evidence from the H1N1 pandemic demonstrated that prompt treatment of influenza in pregnancy with neuraminidase inhibitors improves maternal outcomes.
-The maternal and fetal risks of untreated influenza infection in pregnancy may be significant and the benefits of treatment with oseltamivir are therefore likely to outweigh any theoretical risks to the fetus.
+Human data relating to oseltamivir use in pregnancy are reassuring and there is currently no signal of a teratogenic effect, or increased risk of any other adverse fetal effects.
+However, data are limited or lacking for some specific outcomes.
+Due to the established maternal and fetal risks of influenza infection in pregnancy, the benefits of treatment with oseltamivir likely outweigh any theoretical risks to the fetus.

 Exposure to oseltamivir at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.